daangeijs/simple_wsi_viewer/README.md

 # Whole Slide Image Viewer for Pathology

 This Django application provides a simple web interface for viewing pathology whole-slide-images .
-With the underlying `pyvips` library, it supports a wide range of file formats.
-The application converts these images to the Deep Zoom Image (DZI) format, which allows zooming and panning, by using OpenSeadragon.
+With the underlying `openslide` library, it supports a wide range of file formats.
+The application converts these images on-the-fly to the Deep Zoom Image (DZI) format, which allows for fast zooming and panning, by using OpenSeadragon.
 The application is built using Docker and Docker-compose, and can be easily deployed to any server.

 ## Prerequisites: